clij/clij2-docs/reference_statisticsOfBackgroundAndLabelledPixels.md

 Instead of a label map, you can also use a binary image as a binary image is a label map with just one label.

+This method is executed on the CPU and not on the GPU/OpenCL device.

 ### Usage in ImageJ macro
 ```
 Ext.CLIJ2_statisticsOfBackgroundAndLabelledPixels(Image input, Image labelmap);